 After slaving away at your job, don’t forget to work on your own personal goals and make time to relax.

-There are way too many of us resorting to unhealthy coping mechanisms to deal with the everyday pressures from life.
-I’m sure you even know a few people who resort to drugs or alcohol to destress when life gets rough which is actually detrimental to your health and well being.
+There are way too many of us resorting to unhealthy coping mechanisms to deal with the everyday pressures of life.
+I’m sure you even know a few people who resort to drugs or alcohol to destress when life gets rough which is actually detrimental to your health and well-being.
 It’s also quite dangerous because it may lead to dependency and addiction.

 Use healthy coping mechanisms like gym and meditation instead.